Tuesday, December 31, 2024

 Ἄρτι μῦς πίττης γεύεται.

-The mouse has just now had a taste of the pitch.
+The mouse is now tasting the pitch.

 Πάταξον μέν, ἄκουσον δέ.